ivandfx/DFXWinTweaks/README.md

+## NOTE: I'm not working full time on this project, I have other things to do, but I do what I can when I can.

 ![](https://raw.githubusercontent.com/ivandfx/DFXWinTweaks/main/images/NEW_github_banner.png)

 DFX WinTweaks is a simple tool that helps you learn about your computer system and make adjustments to your Windows operating system that go beyond what Microsoft typically allows.
 It's a work in progress, so new features will be added over time.